swcarpentry/shell-novice/01-filedir.md

 which means "the current working directory".
 It may seem redundant to have a name for it, but we'll see some uses for it soon.
-Finally, we now see a file called `.bash_profile`.
+Finally, we also see a file called `.bash_profile`.
 This file usually contains settings to customize the shell (terminal).
-It may also be called `.bashrc` or `.bash_login`.
+There may also be similar files called `.bashrc` or `.bash_login`.
 For this lesson material it does not contain any settings.